htm-community/sanity/README.md

 The notebook:

-- Provides an alternate way to drive and present HTM models
+- Is a fun-filled way to drive and present HTM models
 - Is a launchpad for ComportexViz runners
 - Is built for blogging.
 Use the
   [Gorilla REPL viewer service](http://gorilla-repl.org/viewer.html)